inc2734/snow-monkey-forms/readme.txt

 == Changelog ==

+= 5.1.1 =
+* Fixed a directory traversal vulnerability (Fix omitted in v5.0.7).
+We strongly encourage you to update to it immediately.

 = 5.1.0 =
 * Add new setting for each blocks: "Description is also displayed on the confirmation screen"